Bok choy noodle stir fry with holy basil that's garlicy, spicy, sweet, savory, and DELICIOUS. The cherry on top? It's ready in less than 30 minutes.

 - 1 lb. baby bok choy quartered lengthwise

-- 2 tablespoon fresh ginger minced or grated
+- 2 tbsp fresh ginger minced or grated

-- 2 tablespoon oyster sauce (I use vegan oyster sauce made with shitake mushrooms)
+- 2 tbsp oyster sauce (I use vegan oyster sauce made with shitake mushrooms)

 - 8-10 oz. pad thai noodles